SIGN UP NOW!

 Point Values and Winner Determination

 All legal hand techniques that score will be awarded one (1) point.
 All penalty points awarded will be one (1) point value.
-The competitor who earns five (3) points automatically wins.
-If no one scores five (3) points by the end of the two minutes, the competitor who is ahead wins.
+The competitor who earns three (3) points automatically wins.
+If no one scores three (3) points by the end of the two minutes, the competitor who is ahead wins.

 What a Point Is